tensorflow/tensorflow/g3doc/OpDefinitions.md

 command-line option, while the latter is via the `-gen-op-defs` option.

 The definition file contains all the op method definitions, which can be included and enabled by defining `GET_OP_CLASSES`.
+For each operation, OpDefinitionsGen generates an operation class and an [operand adaptor](#operand-adaptors) class.
 Besides, it also contains a comma-separated list of all defined ops, which can be included and enabled by defining `GET_OP_LIST`.

-### Class name and namespaces
+#### Class name and namespaces

 For each operation, its generated C++ class name is the symbol `def`ed with TableGen with dialect prefix removed.
 The first `_` serves as the delimiter.